 We are deeply committed to providing as much affordable housing as we possibly can for low-income New Yorkers.
 We advocate strenuously for more units in the lowest income bands in each new project AAFE undertakes.
 More than 70% of our apartments in Chinatown and the Lower East Side are reserved for tenants earning 60% of Area Median Income (AMI) or below.

 Could more be done to support our most vulnerable tenants?
 Absolutely.
-In the three years since our appointment as co-executive directors, we have prioritized collaboration between AAFE’s property management and community services departments to provide enhanced tenant support.
+We have prioritized collaboration between AAFE’s property management and community services departments to provide enhanced tenant support.
 We have always helped our residents apply for governmental rental assistance.
 We have provided assistance to more than 200 of our tenants to successfully apply for New York City’s Rent Freeze Program.
 In the past year, we implemented a program to identify tenants early on who are having difficulty paying their rent, and making sure they receive the counseling and resources they need to regain financial stability.

 AAFE’s roots are in community organizing and we are as dedicated to advocacy today as when the organization was founded in Chinatown nearly a half century ago.
 At the same time, our founders realized that advocacy was not enough.
 It’s why we built our first affordable housing project 30 years ago and why developing and managing affordable housing is so integral to our mission today.